2. Huang Example

 2.3.5.
 Graphical query

 Graphical queries revolve around the DAG.
-Typical graphical queries are about d-separation
+Typical graphical queries involve d-separation and discovering confounders and mediators.

 From the DAG, we ask if \(F\) and \(H\) are d-separated, \(I(F, H)\).
 The answer is false, since there are backdoor paths between \(F\) and \(H\).
 Here are the backdoor paths between \(F\) and \(H\).